 Configure SSO for Confluent Control Center using OIDC on Confluent Platform

-You can configure single sign-on (SSO) using OpenID Connect (OIDC), built on top of the OAuth 2.0 protocol, to enable users to use a single security credential, from your identity provider (IdP), to seamlessly authenticate to Confluent Control Center and to Confluent Cloud.
+You can configure single sign-on (SSO) using OpenID Connect (OIDC), built on top of the OAuth 2.0 protocol.
+This configuration enables users to sign-on with a single credential from an identity provider (IdP) and to authenticate seamlessly to Confluent Control Center and to Confluent Cloud.

 Prerequisites

-• Confluent Platform 7.5.0 or later.
+• Confluent Platform version 7.5.0 or later.
 All components should be upgraded.

-Step 1 - Establish a trust relationship between Confluent Platform and identity provider
+1 - Establish trust between the IdP and Confluent Platform

-Create an OpenID Connect (OIDC) application configured with authorization code grant type in your identity provider (IdP).
+1. Create an OpenID Connect (OIDC) client application configured with an authorization code grant type in your (IdP).

-Add a redirect (callback) URL to Confluent Control Center on Confluent Platform in the client application
+2. Add a redirect (callback) URL to Confluent Control Center on Confluent Platform in the client application.

 The URL should follow this format: